Statement delivered by Ambassador Phillip Taula, Deputy Permanent Representative of New Zealand to the United Nations,17 October 2016

 Shared history, values and institutions, personal connections, geographical proximity and a healthy sporting rivalry combine to make New Zealand’s relationship with Australia our closest and most significant.
 We also work together in virtually every area of government, including on trade and economic issues, and in defence and foreign policy.

-Australians and New Zealanders make almost two million short term visits across the Tasman each year, and there are substantial resident populations of New Zealanders in Australia, and Australians in New Zealand.
+Australians and New Zealanders make more than two and a half million short term visits across the Tasman each year, and there are substantial resident populations of New Zealanders in Australia, and Australians in New Zealand.
 Although we retain distinct cultural identities, close historical ties, family links and friendships have helped to shape a strong sense of kinship and shared values between us.

 - Political connections